-Supports and encourages creation of new businesses and expansion of existing business on Orcas Island.
+Organized to support and encourages the creation of new businesses or the expansion of existing business on Orcas Island.

 Port of Friday Harbor

 Overnight and long-term moorage, ferry terminal facilities, and marine business space.
 Airport provides commuter service to the mainland and island airports, hangars, tie downs and land lease space.